Tokyo Olympics: Simone Biles reunites with boyfriend back in Texas at NFL practice

 “Morning with bae,” she wrote on on e social media post, while on another she said, “open practices aka bring your girlfriend to work day.”

-Biles lives near her parents and currently dates Owens, a defensive player who is on a two-year contract worth $1.39m with the Texans.
+Ms Biles lives near her parents and currently dates Mr Owens, a defensive player who is on a two-year contract worth $1.39m with the Texans.

-“He would say I slid into his DMs,” Biles told The Wall Street Journal.
+“He would say I slid into his DMs,” Ms Biles told The Wall Street Journal.

 “I saw him and I was like, ‘Oh, he’s pretty cute,’ so I said hi ... and then I saw that he was in the Houston area, so we started chatting a little bit, and then we went to hang out a week or two later.”

-Her sister eventually interrupted a FaceTime call and invited Owens on a lake house trip, to which he brought his English bull dog Zeus, and Biles took along her French bulldog, Lilo.
+Her sister eventually interrupted a FaceTime call and invited Mr Owens on a lake house trip, to which he brought his English bull dog Zeus, and Ms Biles took along her French bulldog, Lilo.

-Owen has told Texas Monthly that he did not know who Biles was when they first met, despite her international success and fame.
+Mr Owen has told Texas Monthly that he did not know who Ms Biles was when they first met, despite her international success and fame.

-\Biles, 24, She won four Olympic gold medals at Rio 2016 in the team event, the individual all-around, the vault, and the floor exercise, as well as a bronze medal in the balance beam.
+Ms Biles, 24, won four Olympic gold medals at Rio 2016 in the team event, the individual all-around, the vault, and the floor exercise, as well as a bronze medal in the balance beam.

-She had been expected to challenge for gold again all her events until she suffered a case of the “twisties” in the opening team-all-around event.
+She had been expected to challenge for gold again in all her events until she suffered a case of the “twisties” in the opening team-all-around event.

 Gymnasts have described the predicament as a mental block where the athlete’s body feels disconnected from their brain and they do not know where they are in the air.